Athens in the 5th century BC: Overview

 During the golden age, Athenian military and external affairs were mostly entrusted to the ten generals who were elected each year by the ten tribes of citizens, who could be relied on rather than the variable-quality magistrates chosen by lot under the democracy.
 These strategoi were given duties which included planning military expeditions, receiving envoys of other states and directing diplomatic affairs.
 During the time of the ascendancy of Ephialtes as leader of the democratic faction, Pericles was his deputy.
 When Ephialtes was assassinated for overthrowing the elitist Council of the Aeropagus, Pericles stepped in and was elected in 445 BC, a post he held continuously until his death in 429 BC, always by election of the Athenian Assembly.

 Pericles was a great speaker; this quality brought him tremendous success in the Assembly, presenting his vision of politics.
 One of his most popular reforms was to allow thetes (Athenians without wealth) to occupy public office.
 Another success of his administration was the creation of the misthophoria (μισθοφορία, which literally means paid function), a special salary for the citizens that attended the courts as jurors.
 This way, these citizens were able to dedicate themselves to public service without facing financial hardship.
 With this system, Pericles succeeded in keeping the courts full of jurors (Ath.
 Pol.
 27.3), and in giving the people experience in public life.
 As Athens' ruler, he made the city the first and most important polis of the Greek world, acquiring a resplendent culture and democratic institutions.

 The sovereign people governed themselves, without intermediaries, deciding matters of state in the Assembly.
 Athenian citizens were free and only owed obedience to their laws and respect to their gods.
 They achieved equality of speech in the Assembly: the word of a poor person had the same worth as that of a rich person.
 The censorial classes did not disappear, but their power was more limited; they shared the fiscal and military offices but they did not have the power of distributing privileges.

-The principle of equality granted to all citizens had dangers since many citizens were incapable of exercising political rights due to their extreme poverty or ignorance.
+The principle of equality granted to all citizens had dangers since a number of citizens were incapable of exercising political rights due to their extreme poverty or ignorance.
 To avoid this, Athenian democracy applied itself to the task of helping the poorest in this manner: